unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/endpoints/get-records-for-owner-addresses.md

 | startingAfter | STRING | NO | The API will skip the results before this value in the response.
 This value depends on the `nextStartingAfter` response field |

 :::info
-If your request must include multiple `owners` or `tlds`, you need to use a new `owners` or `tlds` query param instance for each wallet address and TLD.
+If your request must include multiple `owners` or `tlds` fields, you need to use a new `owners` or `tlds` query param instance for each wallet address and TLD.
 :::

 ## Returns